basicallydan/danhough.com/_drafts/api-prototyping.markdown

 The front-end developer writes the code that hits the real API and the back-end developer works with them to come up with a water-tight interface.
 All the while *actual code* is being written and the design stage can be dramatically sped up.

+If you're bogged down with API design work, I'd recommend trying a prototyping process as soon as possible.

 ## How to get started with API prototyping

 There are a few tools available.
 One of them is something I have developed with the help of some folks on GitHub (Interfake) but there are alternatives if it isn't for you.